top of page

 artist depiction of Woodhenge

 I must admit, I had no idea what Woodhenge was or that it even existed prior to researching our visit to Stonehenge.
-Apparently, it’s as old as Stonehenge itself, but even my spellchecker has no idea what I’m talking about.
-I guess it’s just not all that impressive, lots of cylindrical stones of a similar size in a pattern in the ground, which is pretty difficult to distinguish at eye-level.
+It’s as old as Stonehenge itself, but even my spellchecker has no idea what I’m talking about.
+I guess it’s just not all that impressive... lots of short cylindrical stones of a similar size in a pattern in the ground, a pattern likely better appreciated from above.

-The photo on the noticeboard (above) shows something rivalling its famous stoney neighbour - I hope they attempt to rebuild it one day in all its original glory.
+The photo on the noticeboard (above) shows something rivalling the more famous stoney neighbour, and I hope someone attempts to rebuild it one day in all its original glory.

 man meditating at woodhenge

-It was just us, a couple of children, and a large family who were enjoying the site of one of the oldest man-made structures in human civilisation.
-Admittedly, this one isn’t still intact and the replacements are small concrete blocks, so it isn’t quite the same, but I reckon it’s amazing all the same.
+As it was, it was just us, a couple of children, and a large family who were enjoying the site of one of the oldest man-made structures in human civilisation.
+Admittedly, this one isn’t still intact and the replacements are small concrete blocks, so it isn’t quite the same, but I reckon it’s pretty amazing all the same.

 Did it feel spiritual?
 Not especially so.
 Would I go back?
 Sure, but only if I was passing by, which is also true for Stonehenge.